 |Loss of Use||20% of Dwelling Coverage Limit|

-It’s important to consider the differences between a car insurance deductible and a homeowners insurance deductible.
-For your homeowners insurance, the amount of your deductible is deducted from your claim payout.
-For example, if your kitchen catches on fire and incurs $5,000 worth of damages and your deductible is $1,000, you would receive $4,000 and thus be responsible for the remaining amount.
-However, car and homeowners deductibles are both inversely related to cost of premium—if you raise your deductible, you lower your premium.
+It’s important to consider the differences between a car insurance deductible and a home insurance deductible.
+For your home insurance, the amount of your deductible is deducted from your claim payout.
+For example, if your kitchen catches on fire and incurs $5,000 worth of property damages and your deductible is $1,000, you would receive $4,000 and thus be responsible for the remaining amount.
+However, car and home deductibles are both inversely related to cost of premium—if you raise your deductible, you lower your premium.

 Deductibles can also be dollar-based and percentage-based deductibles.
 The above example regarding the kitchen fire would be considered a dollar-based deductible.
 For a percentage-based deductible, however, the monetary value is derived from a percentage of your dwelling coverage.
 For example, if your dwelling is valued at $367,000 and your wind/hall deductible is 1%, your deductible would be $3,670.

 Unless your insurance policy specifies otherwise, any claims you are being reimbursed for will be paid out by what's called actual cash value or ACV.
 Basically, ACV is the amount of money it would cost you to replace your item minus any depreciation.
 This valuation process will usually be done by your insurance companies claim's department through the claims adjustors.